majdjb7/elevation-job-manager/readme.txt

  and gives them real-time updates on their statuses of where they are in their path to find a job.
  The platform was built using #MERN stack (React, MobX) with MongoDB Database, along with implementing JEST testing and other libraries such as JWT, Nodemailer, Twilio, and more.
+Note: he last version is : Branch of Master 3